Showing posts with label TAMU. Show all posts

 The "mall space" is composed of a bunch of buildings floating in parking lots.
 As the way I'm going to explain it is going to be confusing, I recommend you look at the PDF directory to understand the layout.
 It's an archived version, and will go increasingly out of date as time goes on, but the link should stay up.

-1025 University Drive - Located at the corner of the development, closest to the College Drive/University intersection, this building has, from left to right, Mo's Irish Pub, Orangetheory Fitness, Sharetea, Merge Boutique, Clean Juice, and Piada Street Food.
-I ate at Mo's Irish Pub once—airy, modern space, cute waitresses, but average food with only a few token "Irish" dishes.
-Clean Juice doesn't seem to show up in the directory anymore as of this writing, though, so it might be closed.
+1025 University Drive - Located at the corner of the development, closest to the College Drive/University intersection, this building has, from left to right, Mo's Irish Pub (opened May 2018), Orangetheory Fitness, Sharetea, Merge Boutique, Clean Juice, and Piada Italian Street Food (opened summer 2017).
+I ate at Mo's Irish Pub not too long after it opened, it was an airy, modern space with cute waitresses, but average food with only a few token "Irish" dishes.

 1099 University Drive - This is almost the same building as 1025 University Drive except there's a covered open-air walkway between them.
-This building has three tenants, Velvet Taco (opened September 2021 and the former home to Runway Seven, a women's clothing store, which closed sometime in 2019 after about two years), Tiff's Treats, and Zoë's Kitchen.
+This building has three tenants, Velvet Taco (opened September 2021 and the former home to Runway Seven, a women's clothing store, which closed sometime in 2019 after about two years...it looks like the other stores have since closed as well), Tiff's Treats, and Cava (opened 2023 to replace the original 2017 Zoë's Kitchen, which was phased out as a chain).

-166 Century Court - Directly east of the preceding building, 166 Century Court is a multi-story office building ("Century Square Two") with three retail tenants currently on the ground floor--Onward Reserve (opened November 2019), King Ranch Saddle Shop and Hemline, a women's clothing boutique out of New Orleans.
-In December 2020, a "selfie museum", Instaland BCS, opened next to Onward Reserve, with Luchesse Bootmaker opening north of it soon after.
+166 Century Court - Directly east of the preceding building, 166 Century Court is a multi-story office building ("Century Square Two") with six retail tenants currently on the ground floor.
+Luchesse Bootmaker (opened early 2021), a vacancy (temporarily home to "selfie museum" Instaland BCS), King Ranch Saddle Shop (opened late 2020), Apricot Lane (opened early 2022), Onward Reserve (opened November 2019), Kendra Scott (opened early 2022), and Hemline, a women's clothing boutique out of New Orleans.

 144 Century Court - To the east of the preceding building.
-Hopdoddy Burger Bar, Hey Sugar, and Sabi Boutique, are all located here.
-Sabi Boutique opened in April 2019 as their second location.
-The boutique had maintained a storefront at The Lofts at Wolf Pen Creek for years, but they moved that location to University Drive East within a few months , meaning that they had two locations on the same road less than a mile away from each other.
-It is not listed on Century Square's website anymore.
-Yelp says the location is closed, while Sabi Boutique's Facebook page just reports that on May 2020, the Century Square store would remain "temporarily" closed.
+Hopdoddy Burger Bar, Hey Sugar, and Ring Guards by Montelongo's, are all located here.
+Ring Guards opened to replace Sabi Boutique.
+Sabi Boutique had maintained at storefront at The Lofts at Wolf Pen Creek for years (even when they couldn't hold onto any other retailers) and opened a new location at Century Square in April 2019.
+However, within a few months of opening at Century Square they opened a University Drive East location a few months later.
+By May 2020 Sabi had decided to close the Century Square location.
 The other two places, Hopdoddy and Hey Sugar I've never bought anything from, and I have some less-than-flattering impressions that I could tell you about, but it would be bad form to disparage open businesses.

-143 Century Court - The "mirror" of the preceding building to the east, on the other side of The Green (an open space for outdoor events and al fresco dining) has three more tenant spaces: Blaze Pizza, Sub Zero Nitrogen Ice Cream (closed as of February 2020, and has yet to be retenanted), and Sweet Paris Crêperie & Café.
+143 Century Court - The "mirror" of the preceding building to the east, on the other side of The Green (an open space for outdoor events and al fresco dining) has three more tenant spaces: Blaze PizzaLick Honest Ice Creams (opened in October 2022 to replace Sub Zero Nitrogen Ice Cream, which closed in or around February 2020), and Sweet Paris Crêperie & Café.
 I've never been to Sweet Paris but I do know of it since it had replaced the Rice Village location of Texadelphia (a fact mentioned in our Texadelphia post).

 175 Century Square Drive - The only retail tenant below the Century Square One office building is Galleria Spa Salon, formerly Galleria Day Spa (for years it used to be at the corner of Cavitt Drive and Villa Maria Drive, until it moved to Rock Prairie, which is still there).
-The office tenants include Breakaway Ministries, UBS Financial Services, and BRW Architects.
+The office tenants include Breakaway Ministries, UBS Financial Services, and BRW Architects (among others).

 Going counterclockwise around toward the back are two boutique hotels, "The George" (with "1791 Whiskey Bar" inside), which opened August 2017, and Cavalry Court, which opened November 2016 (one of the first tenants) with its "The Canteen" restaurant.
-Despite being a four-star hotel with off-season prices being around $120 a night, all the rooms open to the outside.
+Despite being a four-star hotel with off-season prices being around $120 a night (as of 2021), all the rooms open to the outside.

 Directly behind The Green was Poppy (named after the late Bush 41's nickname).
-Sometime right around very early 2020 before you-know-what happened, Poppy closed for an upscale Mexican concept (to be named Juanitas), but seeing as 2020 has been atrocious to restaurants, it remains empty (though is still planned).
-West of the former Poppy is Porters Dining + Butcher, a high-end (well, at least for College Station) steakhouse.
+Sometime right around very early 2020 before you-know-what happened, Poppy closed for an upscale Mexican concept, opening in May 2022 as Juanita's Tex Mex Cantina (it was delayed, but it happened).
+West of Juanita's is Porters Dining + Butcher, a high-end (well, at least for College Station) steakhouse.

 170 Century Square Drive - Finally, to the east of the complex is 100 Park, an apartment building that fits into the whole modern "mixed-use" concept, though not oriented toward students.
 At the bottom of this apartments include Pokéworks (opened January 2020) and MESS Waffles, which opened October 2018.
 This used to be known as Wafology, which was mentioned at the 711 University Drive article.